*Nominations are now open for the Women in IT Awards 2017 and will close on 19 August 2016. Click here to nominate*

 Business Leader of the Year

-A female leader of a technology company who has demonstrated outstanding business leadership in the last 18 months.
+A female leader of a technology company, or a business leader within a large technology company, who has demonstrated outstanding business leadership in the last 18 months.
 Judges will examines the progress/growth of the company, innovation it has brought to the market, and specific achievements and initiatives of the candidates.

 Advocate of the Year